learn-co-curriculum/phase-4-authorizing-requests-readme/README.md

     @document = Document.find(params[:id])
   end

+The first line is a return guard.
+Unless the session includes `:user_id`, we return an error. `head(:forbidden)` is a controller method that returns the specified HTTP status code—in this case, if a user isn't logged in, we return `403 Forbidden`.

 We're using the phrase `unless session.include?` rather than `unless session[:user_id]`, because a user_id of 0 is still a valid user id, but would evaluate falsey, and reject the request.

 ## Refactor